centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-reporting.md

 title: Report Business Activities
 ---

-You can visualize, at any time, the evolution of historical data on the reporting and log screens, and on performance graphs.
+You can view history data at any time on the reporting and log screens, and on performance graphs.
 These screens are similar to those used on the Centreon server.

 ## Reporting

-The reporting page to the **Reporting > Dashboard** one on Centreon.
+The reporting page is similar to the **Reporting > Dashboard** page on Centreon.
 Select a BA to display operational availability, warning and critical statistics for a given period:

 ![image](../assets/service-mapping/guide/reporting.png)

-You can export the data to a .csv file by clicking on the **Export in CSV format** link.
+You can export the data to a .csv file by clicking the **Export in CSV format** link.

 ## Logs

 The **Logs** menu displays the evolution of the BA level over time along with its KPI status when impacting the BA, for a given period.
-The maximum historical day is *the last 30 days*.
+The maximum history period is *the last 30 days*.

-Only changes in BA status are recorded: you cannot display the status of KPIs at a specific point in time.
+Only changes in BA status are recorded.
+You cannot display the status of KPIs at a specific point in time.

 First, select the BA and the time period: